gmp26/md2html/README.md

 First you'll need to install the 2014 [Haskell Platform](http://www.haskell.org/platform/).
 You need at least ghc 7.8 and cabal 1.18.

 Then, clone this repo and use cabal to install it in a sandbox.
-If prompted for other dependencies, install those too using cabal.
+If prompted for other dependencies, install those too using `cabal install dependency_name`.

 ```
 git clone github.com/gmp26/md2html.git